Ryan-2222/EmotionbasedMusicRecommendationSystem/README.md

 ![avatar](images/UI.jpg)

-I have also host this app into streamlit share.
+I have also hosted the app in streamlit share.
 Check it here.

 https://ryan-2222-emotionbasedmusicrecommendationsystem-app-vn355r.streamlitapp.com/

 Click the start button and wait a while.
-You will see your face in the box!
+You will see your face inside the box!

 ![avatar](images/sample1.png)